billetd/FBI/README.md

 # Creating an FBI output file

-See [process_example.py](FBI/process_example.py) for an example of creating an FBI HDF5 file from SuperDARN data.
+See [process_example.py](examples/process_example.py) for an example of creating an FBI HDF5 file from SuperDARN data.
 The code was written to work with Borealis wide-beam data, but should work with any SuperDARN operating mode.

 The HDF5 file created contains the Lompe fits to the SuperDARN data used as input.
 See [readwrite.py](FBI/readwrite.py) for how this is formatted.

-Code for making plots is also included.
-See [plotting_example.py](FBI/plotting_example.py) for an example of reading in an FBI HDF5 file and making plots.

 # Basic usage for reading FitACF into a Lompe format